zotroneneis/zotroneneis.github.io/content/posts/python/packaging_tools.md

 ```

 #### Lock file
 The locking functionality of PDM is similar to Poetry.
 When installing a package for the first time, PDM resolves all dependencies listed in your `pyproject.toml` file and downloads the latest version of the packages.
-Once PDM has finished installing, it writes all the packages and their exact versions that it downloaded to a `pdm.lock` file, locking the project to those specific versions.
+Once PDM has finished installing, it writes all packages and the exact versions that it downloaded to a `pdm.lock` file, locking the project to those specific versions.
 It's recommended to commit the lock file to your project repo so that all people working on the project are locked to the same versions of dependencies.
 To update your dependencies to the latest versions, use the `pdm update` command.

 #### Build/publish flow
 ```bash